MatDagommer/mri-to-ct/README.md

 * ``` skull_SAMSEG_resliced.nii ``` (Skull Mask)
 * ``` T1_resliced.nii ``` (T1-MRI)

+## Preprocessing

+To start default preprocessing of the data, run:

+    python preprocessing.py --dataset <nameOfDataset>

+You can customize data preprocessing.
+For more information on the different options, run:

+    python preprocessing.py --help

+The resulting preprocessed data is stored in ``` /data/datasets/<nameOfDataset> ```.

+## Training

+Run the following line to train the default model:

+    python train.py --dataset <nameOfDataset> --name <nameOfModel>

+## Retrieve results

+In the folder ```/notebooks```, you will find result acquisition notebooks from the paper.
+You can use them as examples to load and plot your own results.

 ## References

 [1] Izquierdo-Garcia, D., Hansen, A. E., Förster, S., Benoit, D., Schachoff, S., Fürst, S., ... & Catana, C. (2014).
 An SPM8-based approach for attenuation correction combining segmentation and nonrigid template formation: application to simultaneous PET/MR brain imaging.
 Journal of Nuclear Medicine, 55(11), 1825-1830.